GDPR and TUNE

 The Role of the Data Controller

 As a data controller, you dictate what data you collect and what we do with it.
-You should consider the following key points in preparation for GDPR compliance:
+You should consider the following key points:

-2. Provide transparency through privacy notices and/or policies to end users that detail how you collect and use information, obtain consents (if needed), and respond to requests from end users regarding their data.
+2. Provide transparency through privacy notices and/or policies to end users that detail how you collect and use information, obtain consents (if needed), protect personal and sensitive information, and respond to requests from end users regarding their data.

 3. Should end users inquire about what data you maintain about them or decide they no longer want a relationship with you, you will respond directly to those requests.